 Today's seaplanes are mostly smaller aircraft that feature landing gear allowing for both land and water runways.

-With no record on file at the U.S. Patent Office, details of the clock radio’s origins remain murky.
+With no record at the U.S. Patent Office, details of the clock radio’s origins remain murky.

 Time magazine reports that James F. Reynolds and Paul L. Schroth Sr. invented the clock radio in the 1940s.
 Thomas Churm, in his Online Clock blog, reports that could be correct, but after exhaustive research couldn’t come to a distinct conclusion, noting that Bulova claims to have invented the clock radio in 1928.
 Harvard Business School gives the honor to Benjamin Abrams, founder of Emerson Radio and Phonograph Corporation.